The Healthy Dancer® Complete Guide to Holistic Nutrition for Dancers

 #1: Utilize self-discovery to formulate a holistic approach to nutrition

-- Taste Hunger, which exemplifies how food plays a major role in celebrations, holidays, cultural traditions, and social settings.
+- Taste Hunger exemplifies how food plays a major role in celebrations, holidays, cultural traditions, and social settings.
 Read this article to learn more.

 - Practical Hunger to plan for busy (and active) schedules.

-- Emotional Hunger, which honors your emotional connection to food as a very human (and normal) experience without shame or ridicule.
+- Emotional Hunger honors your emotional connection to food as a very human (and normal) experience without shame or ridicule.
 Read this article to learn more.

-- Rebound Hunger, which is is a temporary phase that results from deprivation and best when navigated alongside the help of a licensed professional.
+- Rebound Hunger is a temporary phase that results from deprivation and is best when navigated alongside the help of a licensed professional.

 #2: Integrate performance nutrition without obsession